-(J) Parking spaces for the disabled in places of public accommodation.
-If parking spaces are provided for self-parking by employees or visitors, or both, then accessible spaces shall be provided for the disabled in each such parking area in conformance with the table below:
+(J) Parking spaces for persons with a disability in places of public accommodation.
+If parking spaces are provided for self-parking by employees or visitors, or both, then accessible spaces shall be provided for persons with a disability in each such parking area in conformance with the table below:

 (K) Building codes.
 Nothing in this chapter on the disabled shall be construed to minimize or circumvent in any way more stringent accessibility standards required of a place of public accommodation by local, state or federal building codes.